If I Were President... I would make everything go in REVERSE alphabetical order.

 Meanwhile, I'm saying, "Yes, Your Honor."
 "I understand that, Your Honor."
 "Of course, Your Honor, I was only...."

-Meanwhile, I'm thinking, "All these idiots with worse offenses went before me and you said not one word, and I'm the one getting yelled at?"
+Meanwhile, I'm thinking, "All these idiots with worse offenses went before me and you said not one word, and

 So imagine my surprise when he suddenly says, "I find you guilty and suspend the fine.
 Pay only court fees."